 Hiroki earned his M.D. in Tohoku University School of Medicine, Japan in 2010.
 After his clinical internship training, he enrolled in Tohoku University Graduate School of Medicine, Japan and earned his Ph.D. under the supervision of Professor Hideo Harigae and Professor Kazuhiko Igarashi in 2017.
 His Ph.D. studies focus on the mechanism by which the differentiation and maturation of hematopoietic stem/progenitor cells (HSPCs) are controlled in responding to environmental changes, such as nutritional status and infectious status.
 He is also recognized as a Broad Certified Member of the Japanese Society of Internal Medicine and Broad Certified Member of the Japanese Society of Hematology.

-He joined in the Scadden lab from June 2018 to extend his previous research and broaden his knowledge and technique about hematology field.
-By using novel mice models, he is currently investigating the factors which possess important roles in the maintenance of normal hematopoietic system, in particular the immune system.
+He joined Dr. David Scadden’s laboratory in June 2018 to extend his previous research and broaden his knowledge and technique about the hematology field.
+By using novel mouse models, he is currently investigating the factors which possess important roles in the maintenance of normal hematopoietic system, in particular the immune system.
 In addition, as a clinical hematologist, he is now trying to establish the immunomodulatory therapy by targeting these factors.